JaimeCrz/CodeWars-Training-katas/README.md

 # [WIP] - Does coding challenges and puzzles help you with programming?

-⋅⋅* What is this repository about?
+* What is this repository about?

 This is a personal project where I'll be using daily certain coding challenge websites for later make an article and review based on how useful they have been for me as a newly comer to the programming world.

 In each folder, I'll be posting examples of challenges that I have done on those sites, the challenge you might be stuck at could be explained there!
-Therefore it's worth checking the folders out. :)
+Could be worth checking it out :) .

 * What languages will you be using?

-I'm a Full Stack developer, thus I'll be using JavaScript / Ruby and Python.
+I'm a Full Stack Web Developer, hence I'll be using JavaScript / Ruby and Python.

 * When will be this article released?